 A few poets have bucked the trend for being overly embellished with their language and it has made them very successful.
 Look at Robert Frost’s poem The Road Not Taken.
 It’s a simple story that sums up how life pans out.
 The metaphor is teased out in a way that’s easy to understand.
 It does away with fussy language, loads of adjectives and long-winded metaphors that you lose track of.
 Seamus Heaney and Ted Hughes also spring to mind – they make it easy for the reader to follow the story within their poems, making them all the more impactful.
 And they’re all celebrated poets.

 The argument is: simple words can lead to big success

-To quote a quote I’ve quoted so many times, “one day, I will find the right words and they will be simple”.
+To borrow a few words, “one day, I will find the right words and they will be simple”.
 Thank you, Jack Kerouac.
 Given that this pretty much says it all, I might as well have just written that at the start and skipped the rest.
 Hemingway would have loved me for it.